mzh330521/SublimeLinter-contrib-xsim/README.md

     It is recommended to use project specific settings when using `xvlog` with `-i [include] <directory_name>` command option.

-- Arguments description
+- Remarks
+    - `xvlog_sv` is equal to `xvlog` with `--sv` command option on, which is specifically made for SystemVerilog files.

+    - `args` is command option passed to  `xvlog/xvhdl`
         - `--relax`: Relax strict HDL language checking rules, which is default settting of Vivado.
         - `-i`:  Specify directories to be searched for files included using Verilog `` `include``.
-Use -i|--include for each specified search directory
+Use `-i`|`--include` for each specified search directory
         - For more information please check [UG900](https://www.xilinx.com/support/documentation-navigation/design-hubs/dh0010-vivado-simulation-hub.html), or using `xvlog/xvhdl --help`.

+    - `work_dir` is working directory `xvlog/xvhdl`
+        - Since `.dir` `.log` `.pb` folders or files will be generated in working directory, so I set `$TEMP` (i.e. temporary directory in Operating System) as working directory, when `TEMP` is not exist, the following directory will be selected.

 ## Demo

 `xvlog` for Verilog file:

 ![xvlog](https://user-images.githubusercontent.com/34703459/150652581-72f74c25-d3cc-4b88-b523-981cf0b403b3.png)

-`xvlog` for SystemVerilog file
+`xvlog_sv` for SystemVerilog file

 ![xvlog_sv](https://user-images.githubusercontent.com/34703459/150648542-219eafe0-e747-48a7-a6e6-10f35e8836c3.png)